How to install Python with pyenv runtime version manager

 Setting PATH

-Run the following command for advanced configuration.
+Run the following command for bash, zsh, etc configuration.

 and restart your terminal manually or run the following command to restart automatically.